SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie answered, "I'll make a new cake while you make homemade pancakes."

-Rainbow asked, "What about my learning?
+"What about my learning?
 How will I learn if you're making a cake and not pancakes?"

-Pinkie explained, "The ingredients are similar enough that can you still follow along, I'll just tell you the different measurements for pancakes."
+"The ingredients are similar enough that can you still follow along, I'll just tell you the different measurements for pancakes."

-"Okay, but we should probably clean up the cake on the floor first," Rainbow said.
+"Okay, but we should probably clean up the cake on the floor first."

 "Oh, yea," Pinkie said with a small chuckle.